shubhamwadhankar123/sql-project/README.md

-# sql-project
-Analysis of online bookstore and maximising profit using SQL
+# Analysis of online bookstore and maximising profit using SQL